chanzuckerberg/czid-dag/README.md

   - Generate betacoronavirus fastq files for user download if use_taxon_whitelist is specified in the DAG.

 - 4.2.4
-  - Update RunAlignment to name batch jobs with the chunk id, project id, and sample id
+  - Update RunAlignmentRemotely to name batch jobs with the chunk id, project id, and sample id
-  - Update RunAlignment to download results using boto3 rather than fetch_from_s3
+  - Update RunAlignmentRemotely to download results using boto3 rather than fetch_from_s3

 - 4.2.3
   - Validate input step now properly rejects invalid gzip files.